1. Do I need a Visa?

 17. How much luggage is allowed on an international flight?

 It is up to the airline but most are one carry and one check.
 The other thing to watch for is weight allowance per bag.
-Also, in some airlines it’s cheaper to have a second bag than to go over weight on the first and if you travel with kids, strollers don’t count as luggage if you check them at the gate but car seats do.
+Also, in some airlines it’s cheaper to have a second bag than to go over weight on the first and if you travel with kids, strollers don’t count as luggage if you check them at the gate.
 It’s all up to the airline.

-18. How will I get from the airport?
+18. How will I get from the airport to Paris?

 The cheapest way is to travel from the CDG Airport to central Paris by city train (RER B).
 For step-by-step photo instructions see this website.
 It is also possible to take a taxi but is a bit expensive.